DuskXua/KitchenTraysPlus/README.txt

 ApplianceLib https://github.com/ZekNikZ/ApplianceLib

 Known Issues:
-When putting the Serving Tray down, it is possible to place it ontop of a valid dish.
+It is possible to pick up plates from the dish tub with the tray stand, will look for a fix soon.